Loading...

 The doctor also recommends diuretics and a low-salt diet to maintain blood pressure.

-Medications for oedema: People with renal failure often retain fluids.
-This results in fluid accumulation and increased blood pressure, leading to leg swelling.
+People with renal failure often retain fluids.
+This leads to an increase in blood pressure and leg swelling.
 Diuretics help maintain the balance of fluids in the body.

-Medications to treat anaemia: People with chronic kidney disease usually suffer from anaemia due to decreased production of red blood cells.
-Erythropoietin medications, with added iron, are generally prescribed to treat anaemia.
-They not only help in the production of red blood cells but also relieve fatigue and weakness linked with anaemia.
+Doctors generally prescribe the erythropoietin medications with added iron to treat anaemia.
+They not only help in the production of red blood cells but also relieve fatigue and weakness.

-Medications for bone protection: Calcium and vitamin D supplements are usually prescribed, which help prevent bone weakness and lower the fracture risk.
-Phosphate binders are also prescribed to lower the amount of phosphate in the blood and protect blood vessels from damage by calcium deposits (calcification).
+Calcium and vitamin D supplements help prevent bone weakness and lower the risk.
+Phosphate binders are useful to lower the amount of phosphate in the blood.
+They also protect blood vessels from damage by calcium deposits (calcification).

 Often, though, chronic kidney disease has no cure.
 There are two standard methods of treating chronic kidney disease: dialysis and kidney transplant.